siphesande/mern_deezer_api_mongoose/README.md

 ## Quick Start
 ```# On the terminal

-# Install dependencies (server & client)npm install (You can also use yarn to install)
+# Install dependencies (server & react_client)npm install (You can also use yarn to install)
 cd backend && npm install

 # Server only (:5000) On the terminal
 npm run dev or node server
-cd client && npm install
+cd react_client && npm install

 # On Front/Client only (:3000)npm start